-E. Paid work after leaving District employment
+e.
+Paid work after leaving District employment

 We must not negotiate or discuss the possibility of future employment with any person or organization (other than a government agency) that might benefit in a substantial way from our official actions while employed by the District.
-To prevent an unfair competitive advantage to businesses hiring former employees, specific restrictions apply for a period of one year after we leave the District, as described in state and/or District policies and procedures.
+To prevent an unfair competitive advantage to businesses hiring former employees, specific restrictions apply for a period of one year after we leave the District.
+For instance, Charter School Office (CSO) employees may not accept employment at any charter school, charter management organization, charter school real estate property operator, management entity, or charter foundation with whom the District has dealt in an official capacity for a period of twelve (12) months after the employee leaves the District by resignation, retirement, or termination.

-F. Statements of Financial Interest
+f.
+Statements of Financial Interest

-All employees at the level of Director or above must file an annual Statement of Financial Interest with the Office of Human Resources.
-The Executive Director of Human Resources may also require filing of a Statement of Financial Interest by other employees whose duties require the exercise of discretion.
+All employees at the level of Director or above must file an annual Statement of Financial Interest with the Office of Talent.
+The Chief Talent Officer may also require filing of a Statement of Financial Interest by other employees whose duties require the exercise of discretion.